icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Kreya](https://kreya.app) — Free gRPC GUI client to call and test gRPC APIs.
 Can import gRPC APIs via server reflection.
   * [Lightly](https://www.lightly.ai/) — Improve your machine-learning models by using the correct data.
 Use datasets of up to 1000 samples for free.
   * [LoginLlama](https://loginllama.app) - A login security API to detect fraudulent and suspicious logins and notify your customers.
 Free for 1,000 logins per month.
+  * [KillBait API](https://killbait.com/api/doc) - KillBait API allows users to submit URLs for content evaluation, detecting potential clickbait and categorizing articles.
+The API is designed for moderate publishing frequency, with limits of 1 submission per hour and 10 per day.
+Media partners can request higher limits.
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 The free API plan has 100 verifications per month.
   * [Market Data API](https://www.marketdata.app) - Provides real-time and historical financial data for stocks, options, mutual funds, and more.
 The Free Forever API tier allows for 100 daily API requests at no charge.
   * [Meteosource Weather API](https://www.meteosource.com/) — global weather API for current and forecasted weather data.
 Forecasts are based on a machine learning combination of more weather models to achieve better accuracy.
 The free plan comes with 400 calls per day.